 Thefts from hotel safes usually involve dishonest hotel employees, and these types of thefts seem to have a higher rate of being reported in hotels outside the United States.
-To view many of these hotel in-room safe stories reported by travelers, click on this TripAdvisor link.
-A common thread in these hotel in-room safes theft reports is that they occurred in Mexico, South America, and Southern Europe, Spain, Canary Islands, Africa, and Asia.
+To read some of these hotel in-room safe theft stories reported by travelers, click on this TripAdvisor link.